innovacy/Up/docs/faq.md

+# FAQ

+## Some inline elements are not parsed in my installation.
+Why?

+This can occur if you are using PHP's Opcode cache and PHPDocs are removed from source code.

+There is a setting in the php.ini, which should be left at the default `opcache.save_comments=1` and not be turned off.

+## Is caching support planned?

+No. Up! itself is already extremely light-weight and lightning-fast, even if it parses the files every time.

+Caching would only make sense, if there would be a significant performance benefit to gain, but additional cache checks, and resource usage by more classes would make any such small benefit forfeit.

+The most processing time in Up! occurs from parsing the documents, however the integrated MarkDown parser is already extremely fast.
+The benchmarks at https://travis-ci.org/kzykhys/Markbench/jobs/19502391 show that:
+  * 1000 "empty document" parses take 49ms, that's less of 1ms per run.
+  * 1000 average document parses require 5335ms, that is just 5.3ms per parsing with memory usage below 1MB.

+There's currently nothing to gain from a cache than only adding more complexity.

+## Compatibility with mdwiki

+Some of the common configuration settings with mdwiki are not necessarily acting 100% the same, however this has no side-effects or drawbacks at all.

+// TODO: below here

 ## FAQ

-### In my installation some inline elements are not parsed.
-Why?
-Please check that when you are using PHP's Opcode cache, PHPDocs are not removed from source code.
-There is a setting in the php.ini, which should be left at `opcache.save_comments=1` and not be turned off.

 ### Can I use Up! as replacement for mdwiki?